Songkran in Bangkok: Tips for Celebrating the Thai New Year

 When Does Songkran Start?

 Locals and tourists alike will likely start throwing water in the streets on April 12th, the night before Songkran officially begins.
 After sundown on the 15th, most water-throwing activities will end.

-I celebrated Songkran in Bangkok in 2019.
 While walking around on the night of April 12th, I was suddenly surrounded by groups of tourists with water guns.
 You can only guess what happened next!

 I was so surprised since I thought everything would start the next day!
 Everyone is eager to celebrate, so plan in advance.

 Where in Bangkok is Songkran Held?

 The best part about the Songkran festivities in Bangkok is that they take place everywhere!
 Pockets of locals celebrate in the streets all throughout the city.
 Usually, you won’t have to go far to find some wild Songkran action.

 Groups of families and friends will set up hangouts in random areas on a sidewalk where they have access to a source of water.
 They will bring speakers to play music and hang out all day.
 Others will join their water-throwing party to take part in the fun of dousing everyone passing by.

 Khao San Road, the famous backpacker street in Bangkok, turns into a giant water fight party every night during Songkran!
 I recommend booking a hostel near Khao San Road for an exciting Songkran experience.

 Tables on the street are removed and a large area for dancing is constructed.
 Don’t expect to go out for dinner or drinks in this area of town unless you are prepared to get soaked!